-GENEVA (AP) – The Swiss Football Association says former national team captain Robert Ballaman died Sept.
+GENEVA (AP) – The Swiss Football Association says former national team captain Robert Ballaman died on Sept.
 5 after a long illness.
-He was 85.
+He was aged 85.

-Ballaman had two goals in the highest scoring match ever at a World Cup, among his 18 goals in 50 appearances for Switzerland from 1948-61.
+Ballaman got two goals in the highest scoring match ever at a World Cup finals tournament, among his 18 goals in 50 appearances for Switzerland from 1948-61.

-Host nation Switzerland lost 7-5 to Austria in a 1954 quarterfinal in Lausanne that was played in searing temperatures.
+Host nation Switzerland lost 7-5 to Austria in a 1954 quarterfinals match in Lausanne that was played in searing temperatures.